ode-to-the-code/railsapp2/app/controllers/concerns/spec.md

 # make sure that authorizations are good, like you shouldn't be able to see the screen to make a new post without being logged in, even if it doesn't work when an unlogged-in user tries to make a post
 <!-- posts page without being logged in, or use a user id to make a new post in the browser if you're not logged in -->
-# a common live coding exercise is scope method and accompanying route
+# a common live coding exercise is an ActiveRecord scope method and accompanying route
 #

 # it seems like it's almost a point of respect or craft pride to clean up the code before presenting it